xyproto/orbiton/README.md

 * `ctrl-f` - Search for a string.
 The search wraps around and is case sensitive.
 * `esc` - Redraw the screen and clear the last search.
 * `ctrl-b` - Toggle a bookmark for the current line, or if set: jump to a bookmark on a different line.
-			 If pressed a third time: open a portal to where text can be pasted into other files.
 * `ctrl-\` - Comment in or out a block of code.
-* `ctrl-t` - Render the current text as a PDF document.
 * `ctrl-~` - Jump to a matching parenthesis.

 ## Updating PKGBUILD files